daeken/QuestCompanions/Readme.md

 This will return `true` as it's JSON-encoded.

-    @handler('login.tpl')
+    @handler('login')
     def get_login():
     	return dict(status='Login failed')

-This will automatically output your login template with the status variable assigned.
+This will automatically output your login template (`templates/login.html`) with the status variable assigned.

 RPC
 ---